Eating healthy and staying within your grocery budget is easier when you know how to organize your refrigerator.

 Taking the time to organize your fridge keeps it looking tidy whether you’ve recently cleaned it or not.
 But there are better reasons than that to spend an afternoon on this task.

-- Organizing your refrigerator makes cooking at home easier.
-Getting a home-cooked meal on the table is easier when you don’t have to spend a lot of time rummaging around in search of ingredients.
+Organizing your refrigerator makes cooking at home easier.
+Getting a home-cooked meal on the table is easier when you don’t have to spend a lot of time searching for ingredients.
 You might even find yourself inspired to try new recipes.

 How to Organize Your Refrigerator